 Ship: Disney Wish

-At first glance, the barbershop wouldn’t look like anything special, aside from the fact that it’s themed after Captain Hook and his ship Jolly Roger from Peter Pan.
-But explore further, and you’ll see that the barbershop actually has its own bar.
-There, guests can enjoy whiskey tastings and custom Old Fashioneds — while being pampered at the same time.
+This barbershop in Disney Cruise Line‘s Disney Wise wouldn’t look anything extraordinary.
+But explore further, and you’ll see that the barbershop, themed after Captain Hook and his ship Jolly Roger from Peter Pan, has its own bar.
+There, guests can enjoy whiskey tastings and custom Old Fashioneds while being pampered at the same time.

 12. Viking Crown Lounge

-A staple of Royal Caribbean ships for decades, the Viking Crown Lounge is a striking architectural feature that’s a favorite spot for many Royal Caribbean cruisers.
+A staple of Royal Caribbean ships for decades, the Viking Crown Lounge is a striking architectural feature, which is a favorite spot for many Royal Caribbean cruisers.

 13. District Brew House